 Welcome to our website.
 Please take a moment to browse the site and find out what goes on.
 If you would like more information, or wish to visit the school, please telephone to make an appointment (01865 372323).
 Our office staff are Katie Rayner and Chrissy Robertson.

-The school is currently nearly full, but there are a few spaces.
-Please contact the office for more details.
+The school is currently nearly full, but there are a few spaces in some year groups.

 Ethos and Values

 Recognising its historic foundation, Dr South’s Church of England Primary School will preserve and develop its religious character in accordance with the principles of the Church of England and in partnership with the church at parish and diocesan level.

 The school aims to serve its community by providing an education of the highest quality within the context of Christian belief and practice.
 It encourages an understanding of the meaning and significance of faith, and promotes Christian values through the experience it offers to all its pupils.